cyberphantom/Docker-Kubernetes-AWS/README.md

 * Docker:			Containarization platform.
 * Kubernetes:		Container cluster manager (Docker and rkt containers).
 * CoreOS:			OS for containers.
 * Amazon EC2:     Instance hosting Ubuntu as the operating system.
-Check version architecture: `uname -r`
+Check version architecture: `uname -r`.
+You can use SSH to connect to Ubuntu instance on Amazon EC2 `ssh -i "docker.pem" ubuntu@52.91.80.173`.

 ## Definitions: